 Every year around this time The Body Shop releases their seasonal line of cranberry inspired body products.
 I say “inspired” because they don’t seem to have much in common with the little red berry other than the colour.
 I used to love the lip gloss, but once I started making all my own lip glosses and balms, I realized its overly sweet and sticky, with a rather sickly artificial fragrance.
-So, this year I thought I’d make my own.
+So, this year I thought I’d make my own cranberry lip balm.

-The colour comes from a liquid carmine dye from Saffire Blue, but you could also use red oxide if you don’t have the carmine liquid dye.
-Carmine itself isn’t oil soluble, but this liquid carmine dye is, so unfortunately you can’t use plain old carmine, but red iron oxide works really nicely.
+The colour comes from a liquid carmine dye from Saffire Blue, but you could also use red iron oxide if you don’t have the carmine liquid dye (though the colour won’t be as bright—it’ll be a muddier red/brown).
 Then there’s a bit of gold or copper mica for some Christmassy shimmer.
 Nice.

 As for scent.
 Cranberries aren’t overly fragrant, and berries don’t produce essential oils, so obviously that’s not an option.
 So, I started thinking about what scents remind me of cranberries, and I landed on cranberry sauce pretty quickly.
 Orange, cinnamon, and cloves—though, sadly, orange was out thanks to photo sensitization, and cinnamon as it can be rather irritating.
 So I went with peppermint with a hint of cloves, bergamot (the bergaptene free version), and cardamom.
 It’s mostly peppermint, but with a bit of spicy, mellow depth.
 I love it!

 20 drops liquid carmine dye (or red iron oxide)